 This article will detail each of those points to show you how your business can benefit from MongoDB.

 MongoDB is much more than a database.
-It’s a complete application data platform.
+It’s a complete developer data platform.
 With MongoDB Atlas, the cloud offering by MongoDB, you have access to a collection of services that all integrate nicely with your database.
 Amongst other things, you will have:

 MongoDB’s document model allows virtually any data structure to be modeled and manipulated easily.
 MongoDB’s BSON data format, inspired by JSON, allows you to have objects in one collection with different sets of fields (say, a middle name on a user only when applicable, or region-specific information that only applies to some records).

 MongoDB supports creating explicit schemas and validating data.
 This flexibility is an incredible asset when handling real-world data and changes in requirements or environment.

 If you’re used to having to bring down your site or application in order to change the structure of your data, you’re in luck: MongoDB is designed for change.

 We spend a lot of time and effort designing efficient processes and learning from our mistakes, but typically the database is slowing the whole thing down.
 There’s no downtime required to change schemas, and you can start writing new data to MongoDB at any time, without disrupting its operations.